NASW Standards for School Social Work Services

 Interpretation

-School social workers shall demonstrate self awareness, knowledge, and practice skills consistent with the NASW Standards for Cultural Competence in Social Work Practice.
-School social workers shall continue to develop specialized knowledge and understanding about client groups they serve and culturally appropriate resources.
-This understanding shall be applied in a manner that results in a positive school climate that respects and values differences.
-School social workers shall use evidence-informed practices, skills, and techniques that reflect the worker’s understanding of the role of culture in the helping process.
-School social workers shall recognize barriers to academic progress relating to cultural issues within the local education agency, while supporting an environment that honors and celebrates the cultures of the population within the school.
+School social workers shall demonstrate self-awareness, cultural humility, knowledge, and practice skills consistent with the NASW (2015) Standards and Indicators for Cultural Competence in Social Work Practice.
+School social workers shall continue to develop specialized knowledge and understanding about client groups they serve and make use of culturally appropriate resources.
+This understanding shall be applied in a manner that communicates respect, values diversity and self-determination, and results in a positive school climate.
+School social workers shall use evidence-informed practices, skills, and techniques that reflect the role of culture in the school setting.
+School social workers shall recognize barriers related to cultural issues within the local education agency while advocating for an environment that honors and values the cultures within the school community.

-School social workers shall provide leadership in developing a positive school climate and work collaboratively with school administration, school personnel, family members, and community professionals as appropriate to increase accessibility and effectiveness of services.
+School social workers shall share leadership in developing a positive school climate.
+They shall also work collaboratively with school administration, school personnel, family members, and community partners to increase accessibility to and effectiveness of all services.

 Interpretation

-School social workers shall serve as leaders and consultants in promoting positive school climate.
-School social workers shall also serve as leaders and consultants to facilitate an understanding of factors in the home, school and community that affect students’ educational experiences.
-School social workers shall provide training and engage parents, school personnel, other professionals and community members in the removal of barriers to learning.
-School social workers shall also provide leadership and collaboration in the implementation of comprehensive school-based and school-linked programs that promote student well-being and positive academic outcomes.
+School social workers shall serve as interdisciplinary collaborators in promoting a positive school climate.
+School social workers shall provide a holistic perspective to students’ learning needs in the context of their home, school, and community.
+School social workers shall partner with a network of parents/caregivers, school personnel, allied health staff, and community members to link needed resources and remove barriers to learning.
+School social workers shall also provide leadership and collaborate in the implementation of equitable school-based mental health programs that promote student and staff well-being and positive academic outcomes.

-School social workers shall engage in advocacy that seeks to ensure that all students have equal access to education and services to enhance their academic progress.
+School social workers shall engage in advocacy that seeks to ensure that all students have equal access to education and services to enhance their academic progress, in particular:

 Interpretation